Time series saliency maps: explaining models across multiple domains: Example time-domain attributions

 \section{Example time-domain attributions}

 Figures \ref{fig:ppg_time_domain_ig}, \ref{fig:seizure_detection_ig_time_domain} and \ref{fig:timeseries_forecasting_time_ig} present the time-domain attributions from the examples of Section \ref{sec:applications}.
-In all three cases interpreting the time-domain saliency maps is difficult and of limited utility.
+In all three cases, interpreting the time-domain saliency maps is difficult and of limited utility.

-\textbf{Heart rate inference.} Time-domain IG highlights individual time-points of the PPG input.
-However, it is difficult to assess: \begin{enumerate} \item \textit{Does an individual time-point contribute to the heart or interference components?} In the time-domain both the effect of heart and interference are mixed, and each time-point contains information from both of these components.
-In contrast, in images when there is component (object) overlap, one component blocks the other and a single pixel carries single-component information. \item \textit{Which time-points should be the most important/influential?} From domain knowledge we know that oscillations around the ground truth heart rate should be the ones affecting the model's output.
-However, we do not have any such insights in the time domain and the component overlap further complicates oscillation indification in time. \end{enumerate} Consequently these saliency maps do not allow us to answer to the interpretability task of Section \ref{sec:heart_rate_extraction_from_physiological_signals}.
+\textbf{Heart rate inference.} The time-domain IG highlights individual time-points of the PPG input.
+However, it is difficult to assess: \begin{enumerate} \item \textit{Does an individual time-point contribute to the heart or interference components?} In the time domain, both the effect of the heart and the interference are mixed, and each time point contains information from both of these components.
+In contrast, in images, when there is component (object) overlap, one component blocks the other, and a single pixel carries single-component information. \item \textit{Which time-points should be the most important/influential?} From domain knowledge we know that oscillations around the ground truth heart rate should be the ones affecting the model's output.
+However, we do not have any such insights in the time domain, and the component overlap further complicates oscillation identification in time. \end{enumerate} Consequently, these saliency maps do not allow us to answer the interpretability task of Section \ref{sec:heart_rate_extraction_from_physiological_signals}.

-\textbf{Seizure detection.} Similarly to the heart rate example, here it is not easy to visually identify the seizure-related oscillations in the time-domain saliency map.
+\textbf{Seizure detection.} Similarly to the heart rate example, it is not easy to visually identify the seizure-related oscillations in the time-domain saliency map.

 \textbf{Time series forecasting.} The time-domain IG highlights mostly the last input time-points.